yuan-shen-269/CS174A-Final-Project/README.md

 ### Individual Roles

-#### Ziyan Wang

-- Built the prototype of the maze.
-- Implemented the movement control of the player (WASD, jump/squat, turn left/right)
-- Added collision detection with the wall and obstacles (spikes, monsters, and doors)
-- Implemented the first person, third person, and global camera perspectives.
-- Built the health system for the player and updated the health for each frame.
-- Refined the movement of the monster in the maze.
-- Refined the animation of the door opening.

 #### Yuan Shen

 - Constructed the model of the monsters and implemented the movement of their arms and legs.